Instagram/MonkeyType/doc/configuration.rst

     If you don't override, returns :class:`~monkeytype.typing.NoOpRewriter`,
     which doesn't rewrite any types.

+  .. method:: query_limit() -> int

+    The maximum number of call traces to query from the trace store when generating stubs.
+If you have recorded a lot of traces, increasing this limit may improve stub accuracy, at the cost of slower stub generation.

+    On the other hand, if some of your recorded traces are out of date because the code has changed, and you haven't purged your trace store, increasing this limit could make stubs worse by including more outdated traces.

+    Defaults to 2000.

+  .. method:: include_unparsable_defaults() -> bool

+    In order to output complete and correct stubs, MonkeyType imports your code and inspects function signatures via the ``inspect`` standard library module, and then turns this introspected signature back into a code string when generating a stub.

+    Some function arguments may have complex default values whose ``repr()`` is not a valid Python expression.
+These cannot round-trip successfully through the introspection process, since importing your code does not give MonkeyType access to the original expression for the default value, as a string of Python code.

+    By default MonkeyType will simply exclude such functions from stub file output, in order to ensure a valid stub file.
+Return ``True`` from this config method to instead include these functions, invalid syntax and all;
+    you'll have to manually fix them up before the stub file will be usable.

+    Defaults to ``False``.

 .. class:: DefaultConfig()

   ``DefaultConfig`` is the config MonkeyType uses if you don't provide your own;